 Nick has been with Merwin’s since the initial launch in July 2014.
 He works side by side with some of the best cooks in Cleveland who work to provide a memorable and tasty experience at Merwin’s Wharf.
 Nick's love for Cleveland, paired with his passion for cooking are evident with each meal you try at Merwin's.

 Not sure what to order?
 Use the chef’s favorites as your guide.
-Perhaps the Braised Brisket Sandwich or Linguini Aglio is exactly what you were looking to try.
+Perhaps the Cuban Sandwich or Cheese Tortellini with Brown Butter is exactly what you were looking to try.
 Or take advantage of the chef’s creative side with the plethora of specials available each day.